-Novant Health New Hanover Regional Medical Center began enrolling patients in the Hospital at Home program in March, so the program’s in its early stages.
-And growing.
-During the program’s first six months, 52 patients opted to get care at home.
+Novant Health New Hanover Regional Medical Center began enrolling patients in Hospital at Home, a program implemented at numerous health care organizations around the country, in March 2024.
+During the program’s first 16 months of operation, 285 patients opted to get care at home.
 The average age of a patient in the program is 78, though patients in their 20s have taken part.
 Hospital at Home may be less costly than traditional hospital care, and it’s beneficial for patients who are vulnerable to hospital-acquired infections and other complications.

 Patients must meet clinical and social criteria established by Centers for Medicare & Medicaid Services (CMS) to be eligible for the program.
 There are 78 approved diagnoses – including pneumonia, COPD, urinary tract infections and more.
 Hospital at Home is only available to patients on Medicare or Medicaid, so there’s little to no cost to the patient.
 Medicare and Medicaid in North Carolina cover Hospital at Home, just as they do hospital stays.